Facebook Competition: 6-steps to Avoid Shadow Bans, Build Fans and Get 10-20 clients

 Instead, give away a professional dress fitting, a silk scarf, or a pair of designer jeans.

 People ‘see’ an iPad as a ‘lazy prize’.
-Worse the wrong prize is a limp squid and will fill your competition with freebee seekers.
+Worse the wrong prize is a limp squid and will fill your competition with freebie seekers.

 Choose the prize with high-perceived value for your audience.
 What is that prize?